 - Secure service to service communication

 So, why service mesh?
 The answer is simple.
 You can do all the above without making changes to your code.
 It saves time and money.
-And, most important, you will not skip some testing because it is too complicated, to begin with.
+Also, most important, you will not skip some testing because it is too complicated, to begin with.
 You can even simulate different scenarios on how the service will react to failures with features like Istio fault injection.

 Linkerd2 and Istio

 In the beginning, I mentioned two great solutions to create a service mesh on Kubernetes.
 In the future, they might be many others.
-Each product tries to solve problems in its own way.
+Each product tries to solve problems in its way.
 They might be overlapping in some areas of course.

 Buoyant, the company that created Linkerd also created Conduit service mesh.
 Recently Conduit has been merged into the Linkerd project as Linkerd2.
-The buoyant team originally created Linkerd service mesh as a more generic solution.
+The buoyant team created Linkerd service mesh as a more generic solution.
 It is written in Java, which means it can be heavy.
 Remember, each pod gets one more container, a sidecar.
 Linkerd2 is designed for Kubernetes.
 It is written in Go - control plane, and Rust - a native service proxy, to be ultra-lightweight, fast and secure.
 You can define retries and timeouts, have instrumentation, and encryption (TLS), as well as allowing and denying requests according to the relevant policy.
 Also, it comes with a nice dashboard:

-Or if you prefer terminal
+Alternatively, if you prefer terminal

 linkerd CLI is also available.